NCDgov/ncd-site/_posts/2023-02-03-ncd-to-hold-next-council-meeting-feb-16.md

 ---
 Feb.
 3, 2023

-The Members of the National Council on Disability (NCD) will hold a quarterly business meeting on Thursday, February 16, 12-4 p.m.
+**W﻿ASHINGTON--**The Members of the National Council on Disability (NCD) will hold a quarterly business meeting on Thursday, February 16, 12-4 p.m.
 EST via Zoom.

 Registration is not required, but appreciated through our [Eventbrite page](https://www.eventbrite.com/e/ncd-quarterly-meeting-feb-16-2023-tickets-529716445147).